onepanelio/docs/docs/CVAT/create_annotation_model.md

 If you select a Machine type with 4 GPUs (Tesla V100), the following command can be used:
 `epochs=300000;num_clones=4;batch_24;`

-- Note that num_clones is 4 because there are 4 gpus available.
+- Note that num_clones is 4 because there are 4 GPUs available.

 ## Adding your own base model to CVAT